JoshMJohnson/JoshMJohnson/README.md

 <div align='center'>

-<p>I am a Software Engineer with a BS degree in Computer Science minoring in Mathematics from the University of Wisconsin - La Crosse</p>
+<p>I am a Software Engineer with a BS degree in Computer Science minoring in Mathematics from the University of Wisconsin - La Crosse.
+I am also a solo developer for the Google Play Store account Josh Johnson Hub.</p>

 <table border='10'>
  <tr>